werner291/GeoMesh/readme.md

 To create a network that focuses on:

-1. Efficent routing: get a message where it needs to go while avoiding excessive detours
+1. Efficient routing: get a message where it needs to go while avoiding excessive detours.

-1. Goal-centered: The primary goal of this system is to route packets from A to B. If it does something else at some point, this must be so as to improve routing.
+1. Goal-centeredness: The primary goal of this system is to route packets from A to B. If it does something else at some point, this must be so as to improve routing.

-1. Scalability: avoid causing the router explode once the network gets big enough.
+1. Scalability: avoid causing the router to explode once the network gets big enough.

 1. Openness: Anyone is allowed on the network.
 Find a nearby peer, and you're in.

 1. Freedom: All nodes should be free to exchange information, as long as they do not prevent other nodes from doing the same.

 1. Open source: The more eyes on the codebase, the more mistakes are spotted and the more ideas are applied.
+It is also GPL-licenced, so anyone is free to create to fork the code should they wish.
+However, especially in the early stages of the network, sticking to the reference implementation is probably best for now.

 1. Re-use of as much as possible of what is already there: the routing software should work on existing routing hardware, if possible even on low-end hardware with limited computing power and memory.
-The protocol avoids touching other layers than layer 3 of the OSI model as much as possible.
+The should avoid touching other layers than layer 3 of the OSI model as much as possible.
 Requiring the installation of special software on the nodes is permitted, but it should be possible to bridge the network over other existing networks.

-1. Automation and ease of use: The network should be able to automatically route packets to any destination
+1. Automation and ease of use: The routing software should be usable without requiring extensive technical knowledge.
+   Good design of the administration interface will be important, and should especially focus on the seperation of simpler and more "advanced" features.

 ## What about anonymity?